+Fall Bible Study Series

-Lord, to succumb to doubt.
+4. It is possible for Christians, despite our sincere love for the Lord, to succumb to doubt.
 Satan won't necessarily tempt us to doubt the existence of God or the truth of the Bible, but he often comes with doubts about our own relationship with God.
 He might cause us to think, Have I truly received my Christian experiences?
 Is God really with me?
 Was that actually the healing touch of God, or am I just feeling a little better today?
 If doubts like this come to mind, what are our options?
 5. Since the beginning of time, when the serpent tempted Eve, doubt has rallied the troops of unbelief toward questionable activity.
 In other words, doubt can lead to sin.
 Consider the story of Achan, found in the Book of Joshua, chapters 6 and 7.
 Achan doubted what he knew to be right and did what his people had been commanded not to do.
 How remarkable it is that he witnessed the walls of Jericho fall and still had doubt!
 What were the results of Achan's doubt and subsequent disobedience?
-How might our doubts have repercussions on others? dienee: How might our doubts have repercussions on others.
-6 5 1 1 1 1 1 1 1 1 1 1 • Doubt may not be packaged in a way that makes itself obvious.
-If only it came with warning tags in bright fluores-

-Doubt may not be packaged in a way that makes itself obvious.
-If only it came with warning tags in bright fluorescent colors stating, BEWARE OF DOUBT: MAY CAUSE PERMANENT DAMAGE TO FAITH!
+How might our doubts have repercussions on others?
+6. Doubt may not be packaged in a way that makes itself obvious.
+If only it came with warning tags in bright fluorescent colors stating, BEWARE OF DOUBT: MAY CAUSE PERMANENT DAMAGETO FAITH!
 How is doubt packaged?
 Let's look at one example: The Sunday evening church service has closed, and you make your way to the altar of prayer.
 While you pray, the thought once more comes to mind of something you feel the Lord wants you to do.
 No slower than the speed of light, every doubt harbored in the bay of questions fills your personal cove.
 You may think you're just being humble or that you're honestly assessing your own weaknesses.
 In actuality, you are doubting God's call or His ability to make you usable.
 How can you recognize this unwanted package of doubt and do away with it?

-Doubt seems insistent on absolute facts, figures, and visible proofs, whereas, "faith is the substance of thing hoped for, the evidence of things not seen" (Hebrews 11:1) Faith depends upon God as our only resource.
-As we seel God for a specific experience or request, faith determine the course.
-Faith stabilizes, maintains forward momentum and, if uninhibited, presses on to the finish line.
-Are your convictions deeply grounded in the faith required?
-Write your personal statement of faith.
-Be brief and specific.). k s ı, 8 Many years ago, Martin Luther discovered the amazing truth that "The just shall live by faith."
-He trumpeted this message to a world darkened by doubt, and through his S message, faith was reborn in the hearts of men.
+The second secon 7.
+Doubt seems insistent on absolute facts, figures, and visible proofs, whereas "faith is the substance of things hoped for, the evidence of things not seen" (Hebrews 11:1).
+Faith depends upon God as our only resource.
+As we seek God for a specific experience or request, faith determines the course.
+Faith stabilizes, maintains forward momentum, and, if uninhibited, presses on to the finish line.
+Are your convictions deeply grounded in faith?
+Write your own personal statement of faith.
+Be brief and specific.

+DOUBT: The Silent Killer

+Fall Bible Study Series

+8. Many years ago, Martin Luther discovered the amazing truth that "the just shall live by faith."
+He trumpeted this message to a world darkened by doubt, and through his message, faith was reborn in the hearts of men.
 Romans 10:17 tells us where faith comes from: "Faith cometh by hearing, and hearing by the word of God."
 Where does doubt originate?
 Doubt may present itself in a similar fashion to faith-we hear, by some form of communication, that God's Word is not necessarily true.
 We should recognize that Satan is the originator of doubt.
 Review Genesis 3:1-6, and note that Satan said to Eve, "Ye shall not surely die."
 This statement was not true, but as Eve considered what she heard, she doubted what God had said.
 Can you recall an incident when you doubted?
 What was the outcome?